cb-42/Dickson_16S_SOP/README.md

 workspace.
 You will need to navigate to this extracted directory in the next step.

 Next, launch RStudio.
-Then create a new project, by clicking **File \> New Project**, in the upper left of the RStudio interface.
+Then create a new project, by clicking **File &gt;
+New Project**, in the upper left of the RStudio interface.
 Click on **Existing Directory** and then browse to find the **Dickson\_16S\_SOP-master** directory that was extracted.
-Finally, left click the file entitled **Lung\_Microbiome\_Tutorial.Rmd** from the lower right pane in the RStudio inferface.
+Finally, left click the file entitled **Lung\_Microbiome\_Tutorial.Rmd** from the lower right pane in the RStudio interface.

 This extracted directory includes all of the data and code needed for completing this walkthrough, though the only file you’ll need to